<- brm(

 b_Intercept

 is \(\beta_0\).
-This is the mean RT when the the word is a real word.b_IsWordFALSE
+This is the mean vowel duration when speech rate is zero.b_speech_rate

 is \(\sigma\).
-This is the overall standard deviation of the RTs.
+This is the overall standard deviation of vowel duration (the standard deviation of the residual error).

 Any inference made on the basis of the model are inferences derived from the draws.
-One could say that the model “results” are, to put it simply, these draws and that the draws can be used to make inferences about the population one is investigating (if one is interested in inference, in the first place).
+One could say that the model “results” are, to put it simply, these draws and that the draws can be used to make inferences about the population one is investigating.

 The Regression Coefficients